 Member of the Congressional Constitution Caucus, a bipartisan group that seeks to restore limited government to safeguard individual liberty as prescribed by the Constitution.

-Original co-sponsor of and voted in favor of the Separation of Powers Restoration Act (H.R.
-4768), which would overturn the Supreme Court’s 1984 decision in Chevron U.S.A., Inc. v.
+I voted in favor of the Separation of Powers Restoration Act (H.R.288), which would overturn the Supreme Court’s 1984 decision in Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc., which has added to confusion in the courts, Congress, the legal bar, and legal academia regarding whether, when, and how courts should defer to federal agencies’ interpretations of the statutes they administer, a practice known as “Chevron deference” or “administrative deference.”
 The legislation would work to restore the balance of power between all three branches of government and codify measures to rein in the executive branch.

-I voted against the National Defense Authorization Acts (NDAA) for 2012, 2013, 2014, 2015, 2016, and 2017 because in each instance the NDAA legislation arguably expands the original Authorization of the Use of Military Force, which was enacted in the aftermath of 9/11.
+I voted against the National Defense Authorization Acts (NDAA) for 2012-2023 because in each instance the NDAA legislation arguably expands the original Authorization of the Use of Military Force, which was enacted in the aftermath of 9/11.
 I was particularly concerned with these bills because, I believe, the NDAA would permit the U.S. military to detain American citizens on American soil without all of their Constitutional guarantees.
 When language isn't absolutely clear, and there is an issue of liberty for U.S. citizens, if I am to err, I choose to err on the side of liberty.